 - It’s preferable to focus on Class-A multifamily apartments in a major metro.
 This is due to a greater percentage of white-collar workers who can work from home.

 - The default assumption is that office commercial real estate will decrease short-term as more employees work from home.
 However, office commercial real estate demand may actually increase over time.
 This is due to the desire for more personal space and adequate distancing.
-Workers have been getting bunched closer and closer together on open floor plans for years.
+Workers will get more space now.

 - Hospitality commercial real estate may have the most opportunity for investors given CrowdStreet is seeing ~60% price cuts.
 If you believe travel will eventually come back, hospitality looks enticing at such levels.

 - Look for retail commercial real estate that has a grocery store as an anchor.
 However, retail's long downward trend is now accelerating.

-As economies open up, the demand for commercial real estate should rebound.
-Most other parts of the economy have in May and June.
+As economies open up, the demand for commercial real estate should gradually rebound.

 The key is to be opportunistic and look for deals that are offering sweeter terms to boost the risk/reward profile.
 CrowdStreet is diligently looking for such deals to showcase on its platform.
 Then it's up to us to invest in the ones that fit our investment goals the closest.